jforget/raku-Hamilton2/doc/Hamilton.en.md

 dead-ends,  other   reason),  then  the  statistics   will  give  zero everywhere.
 If the  big area  contains one  or two  small areas,  the statistics will not  give interesting results.
-And in the  case of the icosian game's dodecahedron,  all nodes are equivalent  to each other, all edges are equivalent to each  other, so the statistics will give a constant value for the nodes and another constant value for the edges.
+And in the  case of the icosian  game's dodecahedron  and in  the case  of the  other Platonic solids, all nodes are equivalent to each other, all edges are equivalent to each  other, so the statistics will give a constant value for the nodes and another constant value for the edges.